EXECUTIVE PRODUCER BIOGRAPHY

 October 13, 2008-August 25, 2011; August

-Tyler Topits joined "Days of Our Lives" as a writers' assistant in March 2010.
-He has been doing double duty as a writers' assistant and dialogue writer since May 2016.
+TYLER TOPITSTyler Topits joined "Days of Our Lives" as a writers' assistant in March 2010.
+He did double duty as a writers' assistant and dialogue writer from May 2016-September 2016.
+Since September 2016, he's been doing double duty as a breakdown writer and writers' assistant.
 In several "inside jokes" over the past few years, "Days" named the disease that Caroline has (Topits Disease) after him.
 Topits was also mentioned as having played for the Dodgers in a fictional article about Paul Narita ("LA Dodgers right fielder Tyler Topits once swore the only pitcher in the league he actually dreaded facing was Narita.")
 In fact, per his Twitter account, Topits is a big Dodgers fan.
 Topits was born July 20, 1983.
 Tenure: March, 2010-Present.